ChunyuPCY/dotfiles/README.md

 This repo is designed to be checked out to `XDG_CONFIG_HOME`.
 See [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) for more.

+I try to follow XDG conventions, but this is a mac-centric config.

 ## General Personal Setting

 - System: `macOS(Apple M2 Max)`